 The F-1 visa holder must provide financial verification to ISS in order to have F-2 dependents (spouse and/or children) added to their I-20.

 F-2 Dependents (spouses) may not engage in full studies in the U.S., F-2 (children) may only engage in full time study at K-12 level.
+As of May 29th, 2015, F-2 Dependents will be allowed to study part time at an SEVP approved school (such as St. Thomas).
 F-2 dependents are not permitted to work while in the U.S. Click HERE to print a Dependent Request Form.